jpswanson/math126/welcome.md

 # Welcome

 We are excited to have you with us for online Math 126 this quarter!
 We are moving to a new format, based on open-source materials.
 This site is in constant development.
 Look for improvements every day.
-Visit our (GitHub site)[](https://github.com/maxlieblich/math126), feel free to open new issues, send us pull requests, etc.
+Visit our [GitHub site]((https://github.com/maxlieblich/math126), feel free to open new issues, send us pull requests, etc.

 ### Lecture list